Shrinks99/recipes/content/dessert/fresh-apple-cake.md

 #### Icing

-1. Place margarine, salt and brown sugar in saucepan.
+1. Place margarine, salt, and brown sugar in saucepan.
 2. Heat just enough to melt margarine and mix until sugar dissolves.
 3. Add just enough icing sugar to make enough consistency to spread.

 ### Comments

 Bunny Lawrence's comments on the recipe card:
-• very, very good Mother Lawrence
+- very, very good Mother Lawrence
-• chopped pecans (I only had walnuts)
+- chopped pecans (I only had walnuts)
-• apples (delicious) I just used apples I had, no particular kind.
+- apples (delicious) I just used apples I had, no particular kind.
-• dice apples (I hope you have a chopper and a wooden chopping bowl)
+- dice apples (I hope you have a chopper and a wooden chopping bowl)
-• Here is icing.
+- Here is icing.
 I never did get it iced.

 The recipe was typed with carbon paper.
 The icing was an addition by Bunny's daughter Barbara, written onto the card in ball point pen.

 Butter can be substituted for margarine 1 to 1 ratio.

-### Historical Record